mswger001/uct-sharc-sea-ice/README.md

 ```bash
    ./simple.sh
 ```
+5. You should also set up where you would want to keep the recordings otherwise they would be kept whereever you call the launch file, to chage the locatio of the recording you can uncoment [the line with the change of dir](simple.sh?plain=1#L5) in the file [simple.sh](simple.sh)

-5. To stop the recording, exit the terminal using `CTL-C`
+6. To stop the recording, exit the terminal using `CTL-C`

-6. The recorded data can be found on the desktop recordings directory named and ordered by date and time
+7. The recorded data can be found where you set them to be or in the same folder as the *simple.sh* recordings directory named and ordered by date and time